 The worst drought in living memory to affect the ten West African countries bordering on the Sahara seems to have no end.

-The worst drought in living memory to affect the ten West African countries bordering on the Sahara seems to have no end.
+Background: The worst drought in living memory to affect the ten West African countries bordering on the Sahara seems to have no end.
 For the past seven years, rainfall in the Sahel countries has been disastrously low, and now there is some evidence to indicate climatic changes are in store which will deprive more land to the south of rainfall.

 There are 25 million people living in the droughtstricken areas, many of them nomads, whose lives have always been precarious, living on meet and milk and grain bartered from the settled farmers.

 The drought has deprived them of precarious grazing lands, and the toll on the cattle has been enormous.
 Losses in Niger amount to 80 per cent of last year's herds.
 The harvest yield too is down in Niger, as little as half of last year's yield and in some ares there has been nothing to harvest since 1967.

 In January, Niger's Head-of-State, President Hamani Diori, attended the Sahel Summit in Ouagadougou, Upper Volta.
 There he compared the situation with post-War Europe, and said aid on the lines of "Marshall Plan" was needed - "massive, rapid and persistent assistance."